Got Chronic Pain? It Might Be Due to Blood Sugar Imbalance

 Also remember that sugar can be addictive sometimes so putting a limit on it is really for the better.

 How do we do it exactly?
-Here are a few tips for you to consider:
+Here are a few tips:

 - Remember that one teaspoon of sugar is around 4 grams, so keep that in mind as you add sugar to drinks or desserts.